bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/alert.md

 ### `v-model` Support

 You can use the `v-model` directive to create two-way data bindings as in `v-model="showDismissibleAlert"`.
 Useful when you use dismissible because when the user closes the alert, your variable will be updated.
 The v-model prop accepts boolean `true` or `false` to show and hide the alert respectively.
 It can also be set to a positive integer (representing seconds) to create a self-dismissing alert.
-See the [Auto Dismissing Alerts](#auto-dismissing-alerts) section below for details
+See the [Auto Dismissing Alerts](#auto-dismissing-alerts) section below for details.

 ## Contextual Variants

 For proper styling of `<b-alert>`, use one of the four required contextual variants by setting the `variant` prop to one of the following: `info`, `success`, `warning`, or `danger`.
-The default is `info`
+The default is `info`.

 <HighlightCard>
   <b-alert :model-value="true" variant="primary">Primary Alert</b-alert>